 - Edgestitch in place through both layers.
 Make sure your stitching is ⅛” from the cut edge of the accent band, just as it was on the front panel.

 - Repeat to overlap, clip, and tape the top accent band in place.
-Fold the strap out of the way.
+Fold the strap down and out of the way.

 - You could switch to a Zipper foot if need be in order to pass above the D-rings with a nice, straight line of topstitching.